-- If the conduct is not within Cedar Crest College jurisdiction, the matter is typically dismissed from this process, consistent with the dismissal provision in these procedures.
-If applicable, the conduct will be referred to the appropriate Cedar Crest College office for resolution. - Offering and coordinating supportive measures for the Complainant. - o Offering and coordinating supportive measures for the Respondent, as applicable. - Notifying the Complainant, or the person who reported the allegation(s), of the resolution processes, including a supportive and remedial response, an Informal Resolution option, or the Resolution Process described below. - Determining whether the Complainant wishes to make a Complaint. - Notifying the Respondent of the resolution processes, including a supportive and remedial response, an Informal Resolution option, or the Resolution Process described below, if a Complaint is made.
+- Assessing whether the reported conduct may reasonably constitute a violation of the Policy. - If the conduct may not reasonably constitute a violation of the Policy, the matter is typically dismissed from this process, consistent with the dismissal provision in these procedures.
+It may then be referred to another process, if applicable. - Determining whether Cedar Crest College has jurisdiction over the reported conduct, as defined in the Policy. - If the conduct is not within Cedar Crest College jurisdiction, the matter is typically dismissed from this process, consistent with the dismissal provision in these procedures.
+If applicable, the conduct will be referred to the appropriate Cedar Crest College office for resolution. - Offering and coordinating supportive measures for the Complainant. - Offering and coordinating supportive measures for the Respondent, as applicable. - Notifying the Complainant, or the person who reported the allegation(s), of the resolution processes, including a supportive and remedial response, an Informal Resolution option, or the Resolution Process described below. - Determining whether the Complainant wishes to make a Complaint. - Notifying the Respondent of the resolution processes, including a supportive and remedial response, an Informal Resolution option, or the Resolution Process described below, if a Complaint is made.